akio-tomiya/Gaugefields.jl/README.md

 <img src="LQCDjl_block.png" width=300>

-This package will be used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl).
+This package is used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl).

 # What this package can do:
 This package has following functionarities